ArduPilot/ardupilot_wiki/common/source/docs/common-lua-scripts.rst

 Script Crashes and Errors
 =========================
-If scripts run out of memory (or panic for any reason) all currently running scripts are terminated, and the scripting engine will restart, and reload all scripts from the disk.
+If scripts run out of memory (or panic for any reason) all currently running scripts are terminated.
+If an indivdual script has an errror, it will terminate.
+If either occurs before arming, a pre-arm failure will be generated.
+A scripting restart command or reboot would be needed to restart the script or scripting as a whole.
-This is allowed to happen at all flight stages, even while the vehicle is armed and flying.

 Scripting and Parameters
 ========================